-Dr. Byron has a desire to serve both the church and the academy, and, for him, Ashland Theological Seminary has been a wonderful joining of those two institutions.
-ATS is a place where freedom of thought and expression are grounded in commitment to God, and Dr. Byron's teaching reflects that same emphasis.
-This stems from his own Ph.D. studies, when he began to realize that easy answers don't exist, and the Bible, like life, is more complex than most of us will admit.
+Dr. Byron has a desire to serve both the church and the academy, and, for him, Ashland Theological Seminary has been a wonderful consolidation of those two institutions.
+ATS is a place where freedom of thought and expression are grounded in commitment to God, and Dr. Byron’s teaching reflects this same emphasis.
+This appreciation for tension stems from his own Ph.D. studies when he began to realize that easy answers don’t exist, and the Bible, like life, is more complex than most of us will admit.

 Though he is now a sought-after teacher and enjoys using that gift at churches and seminars outside of his seminary position, Dr. Byron didn’t always aspire to become a teacher.
 In fact, if you had told him as a high schooler that he would become a professor, he would have run as fast as possible in the opposite direction.
 He considers it a blessing that God doesn’t let us see our future too early in the game!